FrankensteinVariorum/collationWorkspace/collationChunks/C18/output/Readme.md

 # 2-17-2023

-- [ ] MS mentions departing on a mammal rather than a first meal.
+- [X] MS mentions departing on a mammal rather than a first meal.
 It's in a different reading group, but in the same app as the meals.
-It's mainly sligned with the meal statements because they all end with the same word: **This**
+It's mainly sligned with the meal statements because they all end with the same word: **This** **EDIT: Solved!**
-- [ ] All versions: does a new chapter start after "benevolent smiles?"
+- [X] All versions: does a new chapter start after "benevolent smiles?"
 Should I add a token?
 The code confuses me, should I change anything in this code block?
+- Edit: Respaced Benevolent for MS

 ```
 <app>